Costinha (footballer, born 2000)

-João Pedro Loureiro da Costa (born 26 March 2000), better known as Costinha, is a Portuguese professional footballer who plays as a right-back for Olympiacos.
+João Pedro Loureiro da Costa (born 26 March 2000), better known as Costinha, is a Portuguese professional footballer who plays as a right-back for club Brighton & Hove Albion.

 Club career

 Costinha is a youth product of Cavalões, Aveleda, Porto, Braga, Palmeiras and Rio Ave.
 He signed his first professional contract with Rio Ave on 16 May 2018.
-Costinha made his professional debut with Rio Ave in a 2-0 Primeira Liga loss to Gil Vicente F.C. on 29 November 2020.
+Costinha made his professional debut with Rio Ave in a 2–0 Primeira Liga loss to Gil Vicente on 29 November 2020.

+On 13 June 2024, Costinha was selected in the Primeira Liga Team of the Year for the 2023–24 season.
+He finished the season with 37 appearances for Rio Ave, scoring five goals and providing six assists.

+On 9 July 2024, Costinha joined Greek club Olympiacos in a permanent transfer.

+On 15 June 2026, it was announced that Costinha would join Premier League club Brighton & Hove Albion on a five-year contract in a deal worth £11,000,000.

 International career

 Costinha is a youth international for Portugal, having played up to the Portugal U21s.